Sebastian-/Vancouver-Parks/README.md

 ## Features

 * Displays the locations and names of all parks in Vancouver
-* The ability to filter parks by name, neighbourhood, or amenity.
+* The ability to filter parks by name, neighbourhood, or amenity
 * Integrated Yelp ratings
 * Responsive design